 - 1. The Highway Superintendent should maintain a more comprehensive and accurate road inventory that includes ADT, road importance, previous maintenance work by section and current condition of the roads. - 2.
-The Board should adopt a formal long-term Plan that includes a goal for the quality of Town roads and a methodology for achieving that goal. - The Highway Superintendent should develop a long-term schedule based on the goal, methodology and inventory that shows when each road will be worked on and how this work will be funded. - 4.
-The Highway Superintendent and the Board should ensure that the annual Agreement is in compliance with the long-range Plan, and that any deviations from the Plan should be explained.
+The Board should adopt a formal long-term Plan that includes a goal for the quality of Town roads and a methodology for achieving that goal. - 3.
+The Highway Superintendent should develop a long-term schedule based on the goal, methodology and inventory that shows when each road will be worked on and how this work will be funded. - 4.
+The Highway Superintendent and the Board should ensure that the annual Agreement is in compliance with the long-range Plan and that any deviations from the Plan are explained.

 The Board has the responsibility to initiate corrective action.
 A written corrective action plan (CAP) that addresses the findings and recommendations in this report should be prepared and forwarded to our office within 90 days.
-For more information on preparing and filing your CAP,
+For more information on preparing and filing your CAP, please refer to our brochure, Responding to an OSC Audit Report, which you received with the draft audit report.
+We encourage the Board to make the CAP available for public review.